 Intuition plays a significant role in the choices we make.
 Unfortunately, working alone, intuition can be the source of significant errors in the course of making a decision.
 Here are some of the problems with intuition that can be avoided with a structured decision making process.

-Experts at MIT (Matzler, Ballom, & Mooradlan, 2007) and the Marine Corps (Krulak, 1999) believe so, and so do we.
+Experts at MIT (Matzler, Ballom, and Mooradlan, 2007) and the Marine Corps (Krulak, 1999) believe so, and so do we.
 Cognitive models are continuing to be developed and evolved that help us understand intuition and decision making.
 The Recognition Primed Decision Model, developed by Gary Klein and others, suggests that recognition of patterns or cues is an important element of intuitive decision making, along with an ability to perform a rapid mental simulation of how an option would perform against other previously successful outcomes.
 This model, and others, point to the following approaches for improved intuitive decision making:

 Starting with the easy case, it certainly is reasonable to use intuitive decision making for trivial or low value decisions.
 Decision failure will have little consequence, and intuition will provide for a quick selection.
 These decisions are simple, unimportant, and in many cases may result in habit.
 Choosing the same kind of coffee everyday because you are happy with how it tastes is a good example.